(Prefer to listen? Check out my podcast on this subject)

 I could end here, but it's bigger than this.

-Loving it or changing it a good place to start, but in the end, there really aren't as many decisions to make.
-Most change doesn’t require much effort.
+Loving it or changing it is a good place to start, but in the end, there aren't as many decisions to make.
+Most changes don’t require much effort.
 It just happens, continuously.
-Resisting change is what takes the effort.
+Resisting change is what takes effort.
 Finding ease is less about making and more about allowing.
 Changing is not the opposite of Loving...
 You have to love change itself!

 The Next Step: Loving Change.